PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/ERRATA.md

 ## Chapter 3

 p.
+66 - [CLARIFICATION] The following sentence:

+> Don’t forget to drag rock.tscn onto the Rock property.

+Should be moved to after the second code snippet (defining `spawn_rocks()`).

+p.
+69 - [TYPO] In the last code snippet, the node name should be `Sprite2D` not `Sprite2d`

+p.
 73 - [TYPO] On step 7, when adding the `VBoxContainer`, the layout option in the dropdown is called "HCenter Wide", not "Center Wide".

 ## Chapter 4